olehougaard/weather_report/README.md

   ```

 #### `GET /warnings/since/<time>`
 This returns the changes in warnings since the given time.
 The format is the same as `GET /warnings` except that cancelled warnings are send as the format described above under `GET /warnings/id`.
+The time must be in UTC code and follow the ISO 8601 format.

 ### Web Socket
 The server implements a web socket on ws://localhost:8090/warnings.
 It accepts two messages.